Stage 4 Geography | Landscapes and landforms excursion

 A key element of the day is learning from Aboriginal knowledge and practices, deepening students’ understanding of how Dharawal and Dharug Peoples care for Country along the river.
+Further considerations will be made on the environmental, recreational, cultural, and economic value of these natural areas.

-Students will spend time enjoying the river as we enjoy a picnic lunch in a scenic location and use hook free handlines to ‘go fishing’.
+Students will spend time enjoying the river as we enjoy a picnic lunch in a scenic location and use hook free hand lines to ‘go fishing’.

 Locations

-Essential information
+Program information

 Suggested timetable